particleman14/Fraud-Detection-using-transaction-data/README.md

 ## Capstone: Credit Fraud-Detection
 _Supervised learning on a dataset of card transactions.
 Try to develop a model to detect fraudulent transactions.
 Learn about fraud behaviours and customer purchasing insights._

+__Introduction__ = Credit Card fraud has been a growing problem in the digital age.
+In 2020, covid-19 accelerated this trend and we are seeing record numbers of credit card transactions.
+Along with these trends, fraudulent transactions have been increasing in size and sophistication.
+The cost of fraud includes the gross amount but also the associated servicing which takes time and resources.
+Having an efficient model to help determine fraud can greatly improve efficiency and customer satisfaction.
+Companies can also use these models to gain insight into fraudulent behavior to further protect themselves and customers.
+Typically companies already have some combination of systems or models in place to detect fraud but they should consider updating to contemporary models that have greater performance (especially in the last couple years).
+Let’s try to build a model using basic transaction data.

 __Capstone EDA__ = Take the existing dataset and explore it's features.
 Try to figure out what the differences are between fraud and legitimate transactions.
   This dataset contains very few null items and was relatively straightforward to clean and pre-process.
 The main feature about this dataset is the highly imbalanced nature of the fraud/no-fraud transactions (fraud cases % : 0.016).
 We identified a few features to lookout for and figured out which columns would be relevant to building our model.